Ethnic communities in Kolkata: Iraqi

-Arabs first arrived in Kolkata during late 19th century from Eastern Uttar Pradesh state of India.Today majority are in the leather work of the city and other businesses in the past.

-Most of them live in areas of Park Circus and Topsia.
-The present Iraqi population in Kolkata is estimated to be 10,000.
+Iraqi biradri is a community of Sunni Muslims from eastern Uttar Pradesh where the community has a historic Iraqi origin, believed to have come to Ghazipur, India, in the 14th century from Iraq.
+Some members moved to the city earlier in the colonial times.
+As time progressed they have settled in Park Circus and Topsia area of the city where leather tanneries were concentrated.
+Most of the community members speak Urdu, and Bhojpuri and maintain a strong affiliation with their eastern UP roots with many still having ancestral houses in the Bhojpuri belt of UP.
+About 80% of the tanneries in the Kolkata Leather Complex are owned by members of the Iraqi Biradri who are possibly responsible provide employment to over 100,000 people.
+Most of them still live in the areas of Park Circus and Topsia.
+The present Iraqi population in Kolkata is estimated to be 20,000.

 Jewish

 Kolkata's Jews are mostly Baghdadi Jews who came to Kolkata to trade.
 At one point as strong as 6000, the community has dwindled to about 60 after the formation of Israel.
 Today there are only about 30 Jews left in Kolkata.
 The first recorded Jewish immigrant to Kolkata was Shalon Cohen in 1798 from Aleppo in present-day Syria.
 The most influential Jewish family in Kolkata was perhaps the father-son real estate magnates David Joseph Ezra and Elia David Ezra.
 They were behind such buildings as the Chowringhee Mansions, Esplanade Mansions and the synagogue Neveh Shalom.
 The family also were instrumental in the founding of the Jewish Girls School.
 Ezra Street in Kolkata is named after them.
 The community has five independent synagogues in Kolkata, including one in Chinatown, some of which are still active today.
 The Jewish confectioner Nahoum's in the New Market holds a special place in Kolkata confectionery.
 Founded in 1902, Nahoum's moved to its present location in the New Market in 1916.
 It is run today by the original owner's grandson, David Nahoum.
 A Jewish wedding in Kolkata after a gap of 50 years in the 1990s received a lot of media attention.
 After the establishment of Israel, many Kolkatan Jews left to live in Israel and the size of the Jewish community had a severe decrease.